PeacocksFly/PIC18-Projects-Repository/README.md

 6. Chasing Leds.
 Eight leds are connected to PORT C. The leds turn on alternately with one second delay interval.
 The leds are connected in current sourcing mode.
 The forward voltage/current are respectively equal to 2.2V and 10mA so the resistor was set to 280 ohms. https://youtu.be/jF1YvoOWvl0

 7. Random Flashing Leds.
 Eight leds are connected to PORT C. An integer is generated between 1 and 255 every second.
 Leds are turned on o indicate this number in binary. https://youtu.be/dBKmfi5_PKs

+8. Led Dice.
+Seven leds are organized such that when they turn on they indicate the number as in a real dice.
+The push button triggers on interrupt that calculates a random number between 1 and 6 and turn on the corresponding leds. https://youtu.be/bAST5OrHQls